19hours/sg-statutes/Acts/Income Tax Act.md

 (2) Subject to such conditions as the Minister may impose, subsection (1) shall not apply to any discount from —

-(a) any qualifying debt securities issued during the period from 27th February 2004 to 16th February 2006 which mature within one year from the date of issue of those securities; or
+(a) any qualifying debt securities issued during the period from 27th February 2004 to 16th February 2006 (both dates inclusive) which mature within one year from the date of issue of those securities; or

+[Act 37 of 2014 wef 27/11/2014]

-(b) any qualifying debt securities issued during the period from 17th February 2006 to 31st December 2018.
+(b) any qualifying debt securities issued during the period from 17th February 2006 to 31st December 2018 (both dates inclusive).

 [7/2007; 34/2008; 19/2013]

+[Act 37 of 2014 wef 27/11/2014]

-(2A) Subsection (1) shall not apply to any amount payable from any Islamic debt securities which are qualifying debt securities, and issued during the period from 1st January 2005 to 31st December 2018, subject to such conditions as the Minister may impose.
+(2A) Subsection (1) shall not apply to any amount payable from any Islamic debt securities which are qualifying debt securities, and issued during the period from 1st January 2005 to 31st December 2018 (both dates inclusive), subject to such conditions as the Minister may impose.

 [34/2005; 34/2008; 19/2013]

+[Act 37 of 2014 wef 27/11/2014]

 (2B) Subject to such conditions as the Minister may impose, subsection (1) shall not apply to —

-(a) any prepayment fee, redemption premium or break cost from any qualifying debt securities issued during the period from 15th February 2007 to 31st December 2018; or
+(a) any prepayment fee, redemption premium or break cost from any qualifying debt securities issued during the period from 15th February 2007 to 31st December 2018 (both dates inclusive); or

+[Act 37 of 2014 wef 27/11/2014]

-(b) any discount, prepayment fee, redemption premium or break cost from any qualifying project debt securities issued during the period from 15th February 2007 to 31st March 2017.
+(b) any discount, prepayment fee, redemption premium or break cost from any qualifying project debt securities issued during the period from 15th February 2007 to 31st March 2017 (both dates inclusive).

 [53/2007; 34/2008; 22/2011; 19/2013]

+[Act 37 of 2014 wef 27/11/2014]

 (2C) Subject to such conditions as the Minister may impose, subsection (1) shall not apply to —